 For women and teenage girls with acne, hormonal treatment in the form of the oral contraceptive pill, cyproterone acetate or spironolactone can be combined with a topical retinoid to help with longer-term acne control.
 Your doctor will be able to advise you.
 Retinoid creams or gels can be continued for several years to help keep acne at bay.

 How to use topical treatments

-- Apply at least half an hour before going to bed.
+- Apply at least half an hour before going to bed

 Potential side effects

 It's important to have regular check-ups with your prescribing doctor because they can tailor your therapy and give you more information on how to manage or prevent side effects.

 Retinoids work by reducing the size of the sebaceous glands and the amount of oil they produce.
 So, one of the most common side effects is dryness, scaliness or skin irritation.
 This can be reduced by taking precautions such as washing with a gentle soap-free cleanser and using an oil-free non-comedogenic moisturiser (preferably with sunscreen SPF 30).